 The energy system is changing and will be increasingly complex in the future.
-The share of wind power in Danish electricity consumption is expected to increase to 50% by 2020.
-This will give rise to a range of challenges related to electrical system balance, communication, data handling, as well as electricity markets.
+The share of wind power in Danish electricity consumption was expected to increase to 50% by 2020.
+This would give rise to a range of challenges related to electrical system balance, communication, data handling, as well as electricity markets.

-As such there exists a need to develop advanced solutions for using electricity more intelligently, and in the Danish context heat pumps provide an opportunity for integrating more wind power and other fluctuating electricity production into the energy system.
+As such, a need existed to develop advanced solutions for using electricity more intelligently.
+In the Danish context heat pumps provided an opportunity for integrating more wind power and other fluctuating electricity production into the energy system.

 The main aspects of the project were:

-Ea Energy Analyses was contributing to a number of aspects, but the primary focus was on grid constraints in the distribution grids, communication scenarios, grid measurements, and the development of markets for congestion management.
+Ea Energy Analyses contributed to a number of aspects, but the primary focus was on grid constraints in the distribution grids, communication scenarios, grid measurements, and the development of markets for congestion management.

 A number of local grid companies were interviewed to provide input regarding constraints in their respective grids, as well as potential communication scenarios and technologies that can be utilised to manage these congestions.

 READY was a ForskEL project supported by Energinet.dk.
 The project team consisted of: NEAS Energy (project leader), Aalborg University, Aarhus University, Neogrid, PlanEnergi and Ea Energy Analyses.
 The activities built on a previous project, namely Intelligent Remote Control of Individual Heat Pumps.

 Contact us for more information about our projects in Pakistan